carlosccb/carlosccb.github.io/tfs/index.md

 ## MSc thesis

-In this section I will show what I did for my MSc and my BSc thesis.
-As the first is an improvement over the later, it will all be shown as if it were one thing.
+Here is what I worked on for my MSc and my BSc thesis.
+Both are presented here as a continuum.
 The code for my BSc thesis is [available on GitHub](https://github.com/carlosccb/Ordinal-Clasification-with-Residual-Networks).

+In this page, although abridged, almost everything present in my MSc thesis is included, and it's quite a lot of text.
+I would recommend reading the [abstract](#abstract) and then the [experimental results](#experimental-results) and [conclusions](#conclusions) to get a general sense of the work.

 <!-- <br><br> -->